dwesterwick/SPTQuestingBots/README.md

     * Customs in some Dorms rooms (i.e. 214 and 220 in 3 story)
     * Lighthouse in the mountains near the Resort spawn
     * Lighthouse on the rocks near the helicopter crash
+    * Streets in the IT Firm Office
+    * Streets in the Brodian Pub bathroom
 * Bots take the most direct path to their objectives, which may involve running in the middle of an open area without any cover.
 * Certain bot "brains" are blacklisted because they cause the bot to always be in a combat state and therefore never quest (i.e. exUSEC's when they're near a stationary weapon)
 * Bots sometimes unlock doors for no reason if they can't properly resolve their quest locations.